c6o/docs/content/concepts/applications.md

 ### Application Manifest

 The Application Manifest describes how an Application behaves in the CodeZero ecosystem.
-It inclues all the metadata needed to display an application in the Marketplace (ex: the applications name, description, icon, category, tags, etc).
-It also defines the provisioner responsible for installing and managing the application, how the user interacts with the application (ex: what happens when the user clicks on the icon on their desktop), and how/what to expose to the outsie world.
+It includes all the metadata needed to display an application in the Marketplace (ex: the applications name, description, icon, category, tags, etc).
+It also defines the provisioner responsible for installing and managing the application, how the user interacts with the application (ex: what happens when the user clicks on the icon on their desktop), and how/what to expose to the outside world.

 > [!NOTE]
 > Check out the [Creating a Basic Application Guide](../guide/appengine) to see what a basic Application Manifest looks like.

 > [!EXPERT]
-> See [here](../references/application-manifest) for a full description of the Application Manifest and all it's properties.
+> See [here](../references/application-manifest) for a full description of the Application Manifest and all its properties.

 ## Developing an Application